HWO-Yield-Visualizations/yieldplotlib/paper/paper.md

 AYO and EXOSIMS inputs and outputs by organizing them into a hierarchical tree of nodes representing files and directories.
 This abstraction creates a consistent API that allows users to query data without needing to understand and parse the underlying data products.
-For collaboration purposes the valid queries are managed in a Google Sheet where collaborators have linked the EXOSIMS and AYO keys to a universal key in `yieldplotlib`.
+For collaboration purposes, the valid queries are managed in a Google Sheet where collaborators have linked the EXOSIMS and AYO keys to a universal key in `yieldplotlib`.
 This Google Sheet is processed into a `key_map` which is updated daily.
 Users can update the sheet, download it as a CSV file, and process it locally for development.